sk sk

 • Prices of goods and services in Slovakia continue to rise noticeably faster than the euro area average, largely due to recently adopted fiscal consolidation measures.

-• After falling sharply in 2024, Slovakia’s headline inflation is expected to accelerate this year due to the VAT increase, the new sugar tax, and other government consolidation measures.
+• After falling sharply in 2024, Slovakia’s headline inflation accelerated this year due to the VAT increase, the new sugary-drinks tax and other government consolidation measures.
+We expect the average inflation rate to slightly exceed 4 % in 2025.

 The European Central Bank’s response to inflation

-• The main policy rate has been reduced to its lowest level in two years.
+• The main policy rate remains at 2 %, its lowest level since December 2022.